NCAR/finn/README.md

 ##### Recreate container/image/volume

 From our experience, this usually does not resolves the "disaster", i.e. Docker suddenly stop working.
 This is more of tidy up task.
-Go through three kind of Docker `rm` commands to remove docker componets.
+Go through three kind of Docker `rm` commands to remove docker componets (container, image and volume).
 You can then start again from Section 4.

 ##### Last resort, i.e. start over